juliarcha/putty-ssh-auth-docs/reference.md

 ---

-> * For a deeper understanding of the concepts behind the SSH Key Authentication process, see our [SSH Key Authentication](explanation.md) documentation.
+> * For a deeper understanding of the concepts behind the SSH key authentication process, see our [SSH key authentication](explanation.md) documentation.
-> * For detailed information about the usage of SSH keys in PuTTY, visit our step-by-step guide on [How to set up SSH Key Authentication in PuTTY](tutorial.md).
+> * For detailed information about the usage of SSH keys in PuTTY, visit our step-by-step guide on [How to set up SSH key authentication in PuTTY](tutorial.md).

 ---